Incidence structure: Dual structure

 This is an abstract version of projective duality.

 A structure C that is isomorphic to its dual C^{∗} is called self-dual.
 The Fano plane above is a self-dual incidence structure.

 Other terminology

 The concept of an incidence structure is very simple and has arisen in several disciplines, each introducing its own vocabulary and specifying the types of questions that are typically asked about these structures.
-Incidence structures use a geometric terminology, but in graph theoretic terms they are called hypergraphs and in design theoretic terms they are called block designs.
+Incidence structures use geometric terminology, but in graph theory they are hypergraphs and in combinatorial design theory they are block designs.
 They are also known as a set system or family of sets in a general context.